 Below are some causes of tooth sensitivity:

-• Toothbrush abrasion-refers to brushing teeth too hard, especially when using side to side motion.
-This leads to wearing away of the enamel particularly in the sections where teeth and gums meet.
+• Toothbrush abrasion –brushing teeth too hard, especially in a side-to-side motion.
+This leads to the wearing away of the enamel, particularly in the sections where teeth and gums meet.
 The newly exposed dentine becomes sensitive.

 • Natural gum recession –this is when our gums recede or shrink back naturally, leaving the roots of the teeth exposed.
-The roots are therefore left with no protection, resulting in teeth sensitivity.
+The roots are therefore left with no protection, resulting in tooth sensitivity.

-•Tooth grinding– This habit involves grinding and clenching teeth together.This leads to the wearing down of the tooth enamel which causes the sensitive nerves in the dentin to be inflamed,leading to tooth sensitivity.
-The answer to this problem is to wear a dental night guard.
+The solution to this problem is to wear a dental night guard.
 You can wear a daytime and/or nighttime guard.
-For more information on dental night guards and online ordering click here
+For more information on dental night guards and online ordering click here.

 • A filling or cracked tooth –a cracked tooth is one which is broken.
 A crack may begin from the biting area of the tooth and continue downwards to the root.
-Severe temperatures, particularly cold may bring immense discomfort.
+Severe temperatures, particularly cold, may cause immense discomfort.